Grey-headed Flying-Fox, Pteropus poliocephalus Click to enlarge image

 Feeding and diet

-At night the Grey-headed Flying-fox searches for food and may travel 50 km to its feeding areas.
-It eats fruit from a range of native and introduced species, particularly figs, and for this reason it is sometimes called 'Fruit Bat'.
+Grey-headed Flying-foxes leave their colony sites around sunset in search for food.
+They can travel up to 50 km to their feeding areas, and they eat fruit from a range of native and introduced species, particularly figs, and for this reason it is sometimes called 'Fruit Bat'.
 It also feeds on nectar and pollen from native trees, especially gum trees.

 Other behaviours and adaptations

 The Grey-headed Flying-fox spends much of its time hanging from the branches of trees in forests or mangroves.
-Groups known as 'camps' can be made up of many thousands of animals.
+Groups known as 'camps' and/or colony sites can be made up of many thousands of animals (in the past, it was not unusual to see them in the millions!).
+They do not echolocate but rely on their well-developed senses of sight and smell.

 Conservation status